jphmrst/PLC/src/plc/fp/Functional.lagda.md

    Hint: which of the three pairs of parentheses are unnecessary?

+#### Exercise `isPalendromePoly` (practice) {#isPalendromePoly}

+Generalizing the `isPalendrome` function requires an extra parameter: in our monomorphic version we were comparing only natural numbers, but to make the function polymorhic we receive an additional parameter which tells us how to check the list elements for equality.

+    isPalendrome : ∀ {X : Set} → (X → X → Bool) → List X → Bool
+    -- Your definition goes here

+Adapt the tests of monomorphic `isPalendrome` to the new functions, finding appropriate comparison functions in the standard libraries.

 ### Filter

 Here is a more useful higher-order function, taking a list of `X`s and